CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-history.rst

    :width: 600
    :alt:

-Then, the user can activate a license for the device like normal.
+From there, the user can activate a license for the device like normal.
 Once the device license has been activated, the user still needs to connect Tuner X to the robot to transfer the activated license to the device.

 The "PRO" icon may be replaced with a greyed "LIC" icon in the following situations: